iprapas/iprapas.github.io/content/research.md

 slug = "research"
 +++

 My research is on the use of Deep Learning methods for spatiotemporal earth observation 🛰️ datasets, with a particular focus on the modeling of wildfires 🔥.
+In an attempt to promote openness and reproducibility, in this page you will find links to my papers, presentations and related code.

 ## 📜 Papers

 For a full updated list, please refer to my [scholar profile](https://scholar.google.com/citations?user=tEF8OxIAAAAJ).
 For each paper, first authors are presented in bold.

-* *TeleViT: Teleconnection-driven Transformers Improve Subseasonal to Seasonal Wildfire Forecasting.* **Prapas, I.**, Bountos, N. I., Kondylatos, S., Michail, D., Camps-Valls, G., & Papoutsis, I. (2023). arXiv preprint arXiv:2306.10940 (under review). [html](https://arxiv.org/abs/2306.10940) | [code](https://github.com/orion-ai-lab/televit)
+* *TeleViT: Teleconnection-driven Transformers Improve Subseasonal to Seasonal Wildfire Forecasting.* **Prapas, I.**, Bountos, N. I., Kondylatos, S., Michail, D., Camps-Valls, G., & Papoutsis, I. (2023). arXiv preprint arXiv:2306.10940 (Accepted at ICCV 2023 AI+HADR workshop). [html](https://arxiv.org/abs/2306.10940) | [code](https://github.com/orion-ai-lab/televit)

 * *Mesogeos: A multi-purpose dataset for data-driven wildfire modeling in the Mediterranean.* **Kondylatos, S.**, Prapas, I., Camps-Valls, G., & Papoutsis, I. (2023). arXiv preprint arXiv:2306.05144 (under review). [html](https://arxiv.org/abs/2306.05144) | [code](https://github.com/orion-ai-lab/mesogeos)